-It’s nice to, at least once per year, get your family together for a nice portrait photo – but if you’ve ever tried it you’ll understand that it can be a delicate balance of patience and planning.
-Since the holidays are coming up when you’re all together, here are a few tips:
+It’s nice to, at least once per year, to bring your family together for a nice portrait photo – but if you’ve ever tried it you’ll understand that it can be a delicate balance of patience and planning.
+Since the holidays are coming up when you’re all together, here are a few tips.

 Know your Camera